 Wider research context: Pushbacks, walls, fences, detention measures and externalisation of asylum proceedings are the most widespread barriers that States around the globe increasingly implement to keep refugees out, and consequently prevent their access to international protection.
 In a global refugee context lacking an international court to interpret the 1951 Refugee Convention (RC), the burden of assessing the compatibility of these barriers with the RC lies on domestic and supranational courts.
 These separate jurisdictions are interpreting the same treaty (RC), are often presented with similar factual circumstances, and have a duty to uphold the rule of law.
-Yet, we do not know if courts around the globe have yielded similar or different interpretations on the compatibility of these barriers with the RC; and if common patterns have developed, whether or not they uphold those barriers in light of the RC.
+Yet, we do not know if courts around the globe have yielded similar or different interpretations on the compatibility of these barriers in light of the RC.
 Despite these overarching problems, the literature has, so far, had a piecemeal approach; we thus lack an empirically driven socio-legal comparative analysis of the role of courts in interpreting the right to access asylum.